 Frida Kahlo ‘Garden’ by Alexander Henry

 Sewing is becoming more and more fashionable now.
 Verity says that people want to create garments that say more about themselves than items bought off the rails.
 There are so many amazing materials to choose from, even in this tiny space.
 The one that caught my eye first was the Frida Kahlo ‘Garden’ print by Alexander Henry.
 Verity ordered three batches and they arrived 9 months later, and not exactly as she’d requested.
 However, this is so sought after that she’s very nearly sold out, and it will be at least 6 months before she can get any more.
-It wouldn’t matter if she was still based in London, there is such a demand for this material that you need to get in with your order and be patient.
+Even if she was still based in London there would be a wait.
+There is such a demand for this material that you need to get in with your order and be patient.

 Cloth gift wrapping